danodonovan/django-condor/README.md

 -----

 *Apple OSX Lion* -- Apple encrypts your private keys for security.
-Rather than have you enter you password these insecurely, django-condor will fail.
+Rather than have you enter you password these insecurely, django-condor will fail with a PasswordRequiredException.

 You will likely need to set some environment variables in order to communicate with the condor instance on your submit node.
 Setting non-django environment variables from django